Organize Your Sheet Music

 Start with the Binder

 - Use a three ringed binder – Do not bring loose sheets of paper that may not fit on the music stand or even possibly fly away.
-Also do not bring in music books as they often do not stay open unless the spin is really broken in.
+Also do not bring in music books as they often do not stay open unless the spine is really broken in.

 - Get a Heavy Duty Binder 1 inch binder – It’s worth investing in a quality “heavy duty” binder with a rubberized edge and plastic sleeve in front and back.
 The cheap ones don’t last and the rings tend to separate.